VishalBalajiSivaraman/electronicscalc/README.md

-# Electronics-calc
+# ElectronicsCalc

-This is the package that houses various functions which can be used to calculate values for problems involving circuit design , value of the components which are needed to construct the circuit and so on
+This is the package that houses various functions which can be used to calculate values for problems involving circuit design , value of the components which are needed to construct the circuit and so on.

 ### Developed by:

- Vishal Balaji Sivaraman (@The-SocialLion),Vigneshwar K R (@ToastCoder)
+ Vishal Balaji Sivaraman (@The-SocialLion)

+ Vigneshwar K R (@ToastCoder)

 ### Installation:

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install electronics-calc.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install electronicscalc.

 ```bash
 pip install electronicscalc
 ```

-### Importing  electronics-calc to your program:
+### To import electronicscalc:

 ```python
 import  electronicscalc
 ```

 ## License: